enmeshed-analytics/analytics-platform-dagster/README.md

 > This project is in early stage development.
 >
 > Run dagster dev -m analytics_platform_dagster to develop locally.
+>
+> Or use the makefile and run make dagster-dev (you need to set up the .env file for this)

 > [!IMPORTANT]
 > To use Streamlit Data Lake Checker locally